 By defining how planning must end, the Advice-Only™ Methodology:

-- separates advice from implementation incentives
+- Separates financial advice from implementation-linked incentives

-- reduces hidden continuation bias
+- Reduces hidden continuation bias

-- allows objective evaluation of advisory quality
+- Allows objective evaluation of advisory quality

 Human Capacity and the Need for Deliberate Closure